ibm-cloud-docs/cloud-logs/agent/agent-multiline.md

 {: note}

 ## Changing the configuration to handle a colon at the end of a line
-{: #multiline-modify-configuration}
+{: #agent-multiline-modify-configuration}

 The default configuration assumes that any line ending with a colon (`:`) is a multiline.
 If this is not the case in your environment, you will need to change the parser to ignore the final `:` by removing `colon_cont` in the parser.
 With this change the multiline parser should look like the following:

 ```text
     [MULTILINE_PARSER]